MichaelBieri/Sequence-Forecast-Energy-Values-using-Multivariate-Analysis/README.md

-# Sequence Learning: Predicting Stock Prices using Multivariate Analysis
+# Sequence Learning: Predicting Prices using Multivariate Analysis
 ## I) Abstract
 This repository show two models to predict the energy price from swiss energy data.